baptiste-roullin/tweet-to-toot/README.md

 	- Or request a fresh export.
 - Twitter can show threads with deleted messages in the middle.
 We can't.
 Workaround: Use it twice and the second time specifiy a `concatWith` option.
 - Use `wait` generously.
 Because Mastodon default rate limits can be quickly reached with media.
 And of course because of general respect to instance maintainers.
-- As Mastodon doesn't officially support a way for instances to customize a limit to message length, this tool assumes a default length of 500 caracters.
+- Mastodon doesn't officially support a way for instances to customize a limit to message length.
+So this tool assumes a default length of 500 caracters.
 When used with the `--merge` parameter, it can result in truncated messages.